 We’ll dive into each VPN we recommend in detail, but for those of you who want a summary, these are the best VPNs for IPTV:

-- CyberGhost A low-cost VPN with fast speeds and good security features.
+- CyberGhost A low-cost VPN with fast connection speeds and good security features.

-- IPVanish Good speeds and privacy features make this VPN popular with torrenters and Kodi users.
+- IPVanish Good connection speeds and privacy features make this VPN popular with torrenters and Kodi users.

 - PrivateVPN A new entrant to the VPN market that works well with streaming services.